toucansites/toucan/Examples/theswiftdev.com/src/content/blog/posts/2020/websockets-for-beginners-using-vapor-4-and-vanilla-javascript/index.md

 ---
 type: post
-slug: websockets-for-beginners-using-vapor-4-and-vanilla-javascript
 title: Websockets for beginners using Vapor 4 and Vanilla JavaScript
 description: Learn how to create a websocket server using Swift & Vapor.
 Multiplayer game development using JavaScript in the browser.
 publication: 2020-05-28 16:20:00
-tags: Vapor, websocket
+tags:
+    - vapor
+    - server
 authors:
     - tibor-bodecs
 ---

 ## What the heck is a websocket?